 Daoud, the Hausa barber, gave me what a hairdresser in Britain might refer to as a Number Three cut, a short crop with clippers, a quarter of an inch or so all over.
 (What else, he asked, could he do with straight hair like mine?)
 He worked patiently—my hair had not been cut for months—while I dozed.
 In my mesmeric state I found myself drifting back—there in the barber’s chair in al-Da’ein—to the fortnightly trips to the gentleman’s barber during my childhood in England decades before.
 The clippers were identical devices of steel and plastic, just as they had been back then, maybe even from the same factory; the scissors and comb likewise.
 The barber’s chair was of a similar vintage too.

 After a while the barber of al-Da’ein finished cutting my hair and began to brush the clippings away from my neck.
-Waking from my doze I heard him ask if there was anything else I would like.
+Waking from my doze I heard him ask if there was anything else that I would like.

-For an instant, emerging from a 1960s trichological reverie, I found myself wondering if he was asking me if I wanted something for the weekend—a quaint euphemism that barbers used in Britain, back when men bought condoms at the hairdresser rather than from the pharmacy, or from a slot-machine, or by mail-order.
+For an instant, emerging from a 1960s trichological reverie, I found myself wondering if he was asking me if I wanted something for the weekend—that quaint euphemism barbers used in Britain, back when men bought condoms at the hairdresser rather than from the pharmacy, or from a slot-machine, or by mail-order.
 For a boy growing up in the 1960s, that phrase “something for the weekend, sir?” when first addressed to you, was a thrilling marker of adulthood.
-There in El Da’ein, though, even as the thought occurred, it was met by its impossibility.
+There in El Da’ein, though, as the thought occurred, it was met by its impossibility.
 Modern contraceptives of any kind are an unknown commodity in El Da’ein.

 Awake now, and remembering that I was not in England in the 1960s, I asked the barber what he meant by “anything else”.
 He hesitated for a moment, then pointed at the knives and scissors on the wall.

-“Well, ustaz,” he said with a half-smile—addressing me as “teacher”—“if you liked, we could circumcise you.” ★
+“Well, ustaz,” he said, with a half-smile—-addressing me as “teacher”—“if you liked, we could circumcise you.” ★